s20000/webgiisoo/README.md

 # webgiisoo
-java web framework, a runntime module management
+java web framework, and a system of module/plugin management